 The ICO has published a new Model Publication Scheme that all public authorities are required to adopt.

 We are happy to receive your views on our service.
 All comments will be totally confidential; there is no need to give your name and address.

 The practice has an informal complaints procedure and we always welcome the opportunity to deal with any part of the service which is causing you concern.
-Please contact our Practice Manager, Mrs Mel Lindley, either by letter, telephone or in person, so that your complaint can be investigated and dealt with quickly.
+Please contact our Practice Manager, Mrs Melody Lindley by submitting your complaint in writing so that it can be investigated and dealt with quickly.
 It is our policy to give you a full explanation and advise you of the outcome.

 THERE IS NO RETRIBUTION AGAINST PATIENTS WHO COMPLAIN

 If we are unable to resolve the problem, you may wish to take your complaint further.
 If this is the case then please contact:

 Birch HouseRansom Wood Business ParkSouthwell Road WestMansfieldNottinghamshireNG21 0HJTel: 0300 300 1234